Betty-Blocks-Services/AdvancedFilter/README.md

 The blacklist is the exact opposite of the whitelist.
 It allows you to specify which properties should not be shown on the LHS of the filter.

-## Saving the filter (for actions)
+## Using the filter in your actions

-Occassionally you wish to save the filter that the user has defined.
-Here's how you do it:
+Occassionally you wish to use the filter that the user has defined in your actions.
+For example, when exporting filtered data.
+Here's how to do it:
 1. Drop a form on your page if not already present.
 2. Place the Custom Filter Component in the form.
 A Action Variable picker should display in the options panel of the component.